 - Lack of motivation

-According to the Mayo Clinic, treatment for brain injuries depends on the extent and severity of the damage.
+According to the Mayo Clinic, brain injury treatment depends on the damage's extent and severity.
 Other factors may also come into play, such as infection, which can increase the severity of the trauma.Types of Brain Injuries

 Some types of brain injuries that can require extended periods of hospitalization and rehabilitation are listed below:

 - Consecutive concussions: Concussions, which involve a blow to the head, have been associated with permanent brain damage, mainly if they occur repeatedly.

 - Cerebral edema: Edema in a TBI involves brain swelling, which is dangerous and increases the risk of cerebral damage and death.
 In the enclosed space of the skull, edema can cause pressure to build up, interrupting blood flow.

 - Brain hemorrhage: TBIs can occur on the brain's surface or intracerebrally.
 A hemorrhage involves uncontrolled bleeding, and the fatality rate from a brain hemorrhage is high.

 - Hematoma: A hematoma occurs when blood clots or pools, usually resulting from a ruptured blood vessel due to trauma.
 Left untreated, it can lead to permanent brain damage due to the build-up of pressure in the skull.

 - Skull fracture: Patients suffering from skull fractures may experience facial bruising, tenderness and swelling, and bleeding from the nostrils or ears.
 Occasionally, the skull can heal itself over time, but sometimes it requires surgery to repair.